Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Cohomology of quadric fibrations

 \section{Cohomology of quadric fibrations}

-The goal of this section is to study the cohomology of the quadric fibrations appeared in Corollary \ref{excep-div-quad-fib} and the main theorem.
+The goal of this section is to study the cohomology of the quadric fibrations appearing in Corollary \ref{excep-div-quad-fib} and the main theorem.
 We can work on the quadric fibrations over a general base space in the following set-up.

-Let $S$ be a simply connected smooth projective variety with even dimension $d$, and let $V$ be a smooth ample divisor of $S$.
-Suppose that \begin{itemize} \item $H^*(S, \ZZ)$ are torision-free, and $H^k(X, \ZZ)=0$ for all odd $k$; \item $f: \XX\ra S$ is a quadric fibration of relative dimension $2n-1$ whose discriminant divisor is $V$, and every singular fiber $\XX_t$ for $t\in V$ is a quadric cone with corank one. \end{itemize} Notice that the Severi varieties and the quadric fibrations we deal with satisfy the assumption.
+Let $S$ be a simply connected smooth projective variety of even dimension $d$, and let $V$ be a smooth ample divisor of $S$.
+Suppose that \begin{itemize} \item $\mathrm{H}^*(S, \ZZ)$ are torsion-free, and $\mathrm{H}^k(S, \ZZ)=0$ for all odd $k$; \item $f: \XX\rightarrow S$ is a quadric fibration of relative dimension $2n-1$ whose discriminant divisor is $V$, and every singular fiber $\XX_t$ for $t\in V$ is a quadric cone with corank one. \end{itemize} Notice that the Severi varieties and the quadric fibrations we deal with satisfy these assumptions.

-\begin{lemma} Let $(S, V)$ be the pair of a smooth projective variety and a ample divisor in the above set-up.
+\begin{lemma} Let $(S, V)$ be the pair of a smooth projective variety and an ample divisor in the above set-up.
 Denote by $U=S-V$ the open complement.
-Then we have \begin{enumerate} \item $H^*(V, \ZZ)$ are torsion-free, \item $H^k(U, \ZZ)=0$ if $k>d$ or $k$ is odd. \end{enumerate} \end{lemma} \begin{proof} The first assertion is deduced from the Lefschetz hyperplane theorem and the universal coefficient theorem for the cohomology of $V$.
+Then we have \begin{enumerate} \item $\mathrm{H}^*(V, \ZZ)$ are torsion-free, \item $\mathrm{H}^k(U, \ZZ)=0$ for $k>d$ or $k$ is odd. \end{enumerate} \end{lemma} \begin{proof} The first assertion is deduced from the Lefschetz hyperplane theorem and the universal coefficient theorem for the cohomology of $V$.

 The open subset $U$ is a smooth affine variety with complex dimension $d$.
-By Morse theory $U$ is homotopic to a CW-complex of real dimension at most $d$.
-Then $H^k(U, \ZZ)=0$ if $k>d$.
+By Morse theory, $U$ is homotopic to a CW-complex of real dimension at most $d$.
+Then $\mathrm{H}^k(U, \ZZ)=0$ if $k>d$.